stappersg/vBook/src/get-started/config-file-struct.md

 }
 ```

-The `fallback.vsl` script is used when your rules do not handle a specific domain to prevent relaying.
-Since we do not want to handled any sender / recipient domain that is not `doe-family.com` we can simply deny the transaction.
+The root `incoming.vsl` script is used when your rules do not handle a specific domain to prevent relaying.
+Since we do not want to handle any sender / recipient domain that is not `doe-family.com` we can simply deny the transaction.

 ```rust
 #{